msbukal/msbukal.github.io/_site/places.md

 # PLACES I'VE BEEN
 [back to home](/index.md)

-Not including layovers, because I've covered basically all of Europe in that.

 I've been to Amsterdam, Korcula and Belgrade too many times.
 This map fails to reflect that, might add some sort of ranking one day.